 1. Create a linkedin profile

 Linkedin is one of, if not the one main tool for headhunters, and for a good reason.
 The professional network brings together over 400 million members worldwide, which represent a vast pool of potential candidates for recruiters and headhunters.

 If you don’t have a presence on Linkedin, the chances of you being approached by a headhunter is greatly reduced!
 We recommend creating a Linkedin account, which only takes a few minutes and will greatly increase your chances of being approached by a recruiter.

 When researching for candidates to approach, headhunters will use keywords related to the position they are trying to fill.
-Placing the right key terms in your profile that are used by recruiters, you make sure to appear in the search results and so increasing your chance to be approached.
+Placing key terms in your profile that are used by recruiters, make sure you appear in the search results and increases your chance to be approached.

 - Begin your sentences with a verb (i.e. Communicate, Write, Supervise) or a group of words that describes the job well (Interface Design, C# Programming, Training New Employees)